adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Some browsers don't support Javascript so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.

-Sometimes a firewall or proxy ate the script &mdash; this actually happened to me when I was building websites for a telecom company.The network decided to mess with a script it thought it recognised causing Javascript problems.
+Sometimes a firewall or proxy ate the script &mdash; this actually happened to me when I was building websites for a telecom company.
+The network decided to mess with a script it thought it recognised causing Javascript problems.
 Using the latest iPhone, with Javascript enabled, had no affect in avoiding this problem.
 Fortunately this could be fixed as I worked for the network but it's not always in your control.
 So it pays to not trust the browser or network.

 But more importantly than any of the above, the most common scenario is one where the browser simply lacks support for a given set of APIs that your application tries to use (examples later).